masontay1rr/FindSRC/README.md

 1. Create a new bookmark in your browser (you can bookmark any page).
 2. Edit the bookmark and give it a name, for example, "Find SRC Bookmarklet."
-3. In the URL or Location field of the bookmark, paste the JavaScript code from the FindSRC.js
+3. In the URL or Location field of the bookmark, type "javascript:" paste the JavaScript code from the FindSRC.js
 4. Save the bookmark.
 5. It's now ready for use!